Surviving the Blizzard: The Power of an ACR PLB

 We hiked out together up to their over snow rescue vehicle (50min up mount Rawson).

-From there we were taken back to Perisher ambulance station, assessed for mild hypothermia and frost nip and eventually by 3.30am put up in accommodation for the night.
+They took us back to Perisher ambulance station, assessed us for mild hypothermia and frost nip, and eventually arranged accommodation for us by 3:30am.

 SES Rescue Team